UoP Racing team: Philosophy and education

 The main goal of the team is education and working in the team gives students a great opportunity to gain a lot of experience and qualifications.
 The students that participate in the team are mainly students from the Mechanical Engineering and Aeronautics department of the University of Patras.
 However, since 2013 the team includes students from other departments, such as Electrical Engineering, Computer Science, Economics and Business Administration.
 The members are divided in several modules/sub-teams, with each module having one leader who coordinates all members.

 Since 2014 the team operates under a new philosophy of resource efficiency.
-Design and materials are assessed in order to be not only environmentally friendly but also to have the best price to performance ratio.
-This led to the adoption of an “out of the box” thinking and often the creation of highly innovative ideas, using non-conventional approaches in areas with established technologies and making use of novel manufacturing approaches, which contributes in developing excellent critical thinkers and future engineers.
-This mentality perfectly captures the spirit of the FSAE/FS competitions.
+Design and materials are assessed in a way which factors in environmentally friendliness and also price to performance ratio.
+This led to the adoption of an “out of the box” thinking, which can lead to the creation of innovative ideas and novel manufacturing approaches that are foreign in areas with established technologies.
+This mentality precisely defines the FSAE/FS competitions.